 Although it is possible that the lane reduction along the US 41 corridor could in itself motivate through traffic drivers to choose an alternate route such as Goodlette-Frank Road, the proposed wayfinding and gateway projects could also result in reduced traffic volumes on US 41.
 Wayfinding would not only enhance the accessibility to services and major points of interest throughout the Downtown Naples area, it would provide the necessary signage for "through" traffic entering the Downtown area to seek alternate routes to avoid delays commonly associated with more pedestrian, bicycle and transit friendly corridors.
-The addition of gateway features provides a visual indication to motorists that they are entering the Downtown area and reinforces the aforementioned perception of possible delays for through traffic.
+Generally speaking, corridors that are designed for multimodal use typically experience lower vehicular speeds as drivers pay closer attention to the presence of multimodal users.
+The addition of gateway features provides a visual indication to motorists that they are entering the Downtown area and reinforces the aforementioned perception of lower speeds which may be considered undesirable for through traffic.